fanweng/cpp-programming/knowledge-base/STL/README.md

 #### `array`

-`std::array` has a fixed size, is able to random access the element at a constant time.
+`std::array` has a **fixed size**, is able to random access the element at a constant time.
 It provides access to the underlying raw array.
 Use the `std::array` object whenever possible instead of using raw arrays.
+All iterators are available and they won't invalidate.

 ```c++
 std::array<int, 5> arr1 {1, 2, 3, 4, 5};